cheesits456/discord-mod-bot/README.md

 ## Usage
 _The prefix `/` is only used as an example.
 The prefix can be set to whatever you want in the `config.json` file._

 ---
 ### Mute Command
 _Use this command to mute a user_

-Effectively blocks a user from being able to chat by deleting that user's messages as soon as they are sent, up until either the timer expires or a staff member uses the `unmute` command
+Effectively blocks a user from being able to chat by deleting that user's messages as soon as they are sent, up until either the timer expires or a staff member uses the `unmute` command.
+Users are notified that they have been muted via Direct Message, unless they haven't allowed the bot permission to DM them.

 **Usage:**
 ```